🔼The name Abishur: Summary

 The name Abishur consists of two elements.
 The first part comes from the common word אב ('ab), meaning father:

 The noun אב ('ab) means father, but describes primarily a social relationship rather than a biological one.
 That social fatherhood was the defining quality of the community's alpha male, the one around whom all economy revolved and from whom emanated all instructions by which the 'sons' (בן, ben) operated.
 It's unclear where this word אב ('ab) comes from but the verb abu means to decide.

 The letter yod probably turns the word ab into a possessive form, meaning either my father or father of, depending on the context.

-The second part of the name Abishur comes from the interesting root group שור (shur), meaning either to present, to see or to be raised up or get exited:
+The second part of the name Abishur comes from the interesting root group שור (shur), meaning either to present, to see or to be raised up or get excited:

-The name Abishur means any combination of the above, from The Father Will Present to My Father Watches or Father Of The Vines.
+The name Abishur means any combination of the above, from The Father Will Raise to My Father Watches or Father Is A Bull.
 For some reason, however, scholars seem to prefer to translate the שור part with wall: